AmeriCorps VISTA Policies

-If they were enrolled in a class(es) before they became a VISTA, it is still important to discuss their study plan right away and make sure that the class(es) will not interfere with the project.
+If they were enrolled in a class(es) before they became a VISTA, it is still important to discuss their study plan with their supervisor right away to ensure that the class(es) will not interfere with the project.

 If classes interfere with VISTA responsibilities, they should discuss this with their supervisor.
 If they cannot come to a joint decision on how to make the VISTA project their focus, their supervisor may contact the state office.